chomosuke/distributed-exchange/README.md

 ## Example runs of the protocol
 Assume M1 and M2 are nodes.

-e.g. M1 recieves a SELL order from a user.
+e.g. M1 receives a SELL order from a user.
 It tries to match locally and fails, so it sends a SELL to all M. => M messages
-     M1 recieves a BUY order from a user.
+     M1 receives a BUY order from a user.
 It matches locally with the SELL.
 It sends a TRADE_CONFIRMED to all M. => M messages

-e.g. M1 recieves a SELL order from a user.
+e.g. M1 receives a SELL order from a user.
 It tries to match locally and fails, so it sends a SELL to all M. => M messages
-     M2 recieves a BUY order from a user.
+     M2 receives a BUY order from a user.
 It matches locally with the SELL.
 It sends a TRADE_OFFER to M1. => 1 message M1 sends a TRADE_CONFIRMED to all M. => M messages.

 ## Fault tolerance